The Evolving Cybersecurity Threats During the COVID-19 Pandemic

 Cybercriminals have increased their attacks on remote login services due to the transition to a remote working environment.
 Trend Micro reports that over 1.2 million attempts were made to compromise remote login services, with 89% of these attacks being executed through brute force.

 Federal law enforcement officials have taken note of these trends and are working on handling them.
 Michael D’Ambrosio, assistant director of the U.S. Secret Service and head of its Office of Investigations, commented that the COVID-19 pandemic “provides criminals opportunities on a scale likely to dwarf anything seen before.”
-He added that significant targets include companies involved in the financial services and healthcare services industries that often are the target of malicious ransomware designed to take down entire systems.
+He added that significant targets include companies involved in the financial services and healthcare services industries, which often are the target of malicious ransomware designed to take down entire systems.
 He sees an exponential increase in phishing, spearphishing, and fraud attempts, further complicating defensive measures.

 Continued focus on the same targeted industries as before the pandemic